saihgupr/redditpx/README.md

 - [x] Autoplay is on by default
 - [x] F for fullscreen
 - [x] Mouse wheel for next/previous post/album
+- [x] Cursor hides when UI is hidden

 ## Features